avikbhaaws/advanced-rag-pattents-aws/README.md

 The intended audience for this source code encompasses architects, software developers, product managers, and individuals with an interest in constructing generative AI applications.
 While a background in software development or familiarity with AWS services can be advantageous, it is not a prerequisite for participating in this workshop.
 Moreover, no prior experience in data science is necessary.

 ### Account allowlisting
-To run this source code, your account must be included on the Amazon Bedrock allowlist.
+To run this source code, your account must be included on the Amazon Bedrock and AWS Cloud9 allowlist.
 Please ensure that your account is activated and allowlisted before executing this source code.

 ### Supported Regions
-This source code is meant to be run in any region where your Bedrock access has been enabled.
+This source code is meant to be run in any region where your Amazon Bedrock access has been enabled.

 ### Costs when running from your own account
 If you are running this in your own account, please be aware that costs may be incurred.
-The exact expenses depend on factors such as the frequency of your calls to Bedrock, the length of tokens or the size of images in your calls, and the specific models you utilize.
+The exact expenses depend on factors such as the frequency of your calls to Amazon Bedrock, the length of tokens or the size of images in your calls, and the specific models you utilize.
 For detailed pricing information for each model, please refer to the Amazon Bedrock console.

 ### Time to complete

-Executing this source code should take approximately 30 minutes to complete.
+Executing this source code should take approximately 60 minutes to complete.

 ### Solution overview

-In this source code, we will build a simple powerful Natural language SQL querying tool application with Titan Text, Titan Embeddings, LangChain, and Streamlit.
+In this source code, we will build a simple powerful Streamlit application with Anthropic claude-3-sonnet, Titan Embeddings, LangChain, and Streamlit.

 Large language models are prone to hallucination, which is just a fancy word for making up a response.
 To correctly and consistently answer questions, we need to ensure that the model has real information available to support its responses.
 We use the Retrieval-Augmented Generation (RAG) pattern to make this happen.